alexander-kastil/az-204/Demos/09-EventBasedSolutions/EventGrid/Demo-02/readme.md

 ![architecture](_images/architecture.png)

+- Event Grid Topic wich is the event bus triggered by `post-order.http`
+- Azure SignalR Service providing real-time communication between ui and az function that describes the event
+- A function app with that:
+  - Acts as an endpoint for the event grid topic webhook subscription using a binding
+    ```c#
+    [FunctionName("negotiate")]
+    public static SignalRConnectionInfo GetSignalRInfo(
+        [HttpTrigger(AuthorizationLevel.Anonymous, "post")] HttpRequest req,
+        [SignalRConnectionInfo(HubName = "cloudEventSchemaHub")] SignalRConnectionInfo connectionInfo)
+    ```
+  - Communicates with the SignalR service
+- A real time FoodOrders UI implemented in Angular

 Execute `create-foodorder-app.azcli`.
 It creates:

-- Azure SignalR Service
-- Event Grid Topic
-- Publishes Function app with that acts as an endpoint for the event grid topic webhook subscription
-- Adds the Angular Url to CORS and sets `Enable Access-Control-Allow-Credentials` to true
-- A real time FoodOrders UI implemented in Angular

-Update signalr config in environment.ts and environment.prod.ts of `ng-food-log`:
+Update signalr config in environment.ts and environment.prod.ts of `food-orders-ui`:

 ```typescript
 export const environment = {